-The healing properties of the cannabis plant have been documented going back centuries.
-It is historically popular for general health while having few if any side effects.
+The purported healing properties of the cannabis plant have been documented going back centuries.
+It is historically popular for use for general health while having few if any side effects.
 The industrial hemp industry was alive and well up until the early 1900s, leading the nation's fiber production.
 Then, marijuana plants were outlawed and all forms of cannabis plants were prohibited for the better part of the 20th century.

 What Does “Full Spectrum” Mean?

 Sometimes, brands use terms like “THC-free” or “non-detectable THC”.
 There is not yet established consensus on terminology, so the wording can get mushy.
-CBD isolate is the most pure form of CBD with a purity level above 99%.
+CBD isolate is the most pure form of CBD with a purity level above 99 percent.
 While in some cases, purity is a good thing, in cannabis products that is not the case.

 How Full Spectrum CBD Oil Works